bambys/dms-api/README.md

 spring.datasource.username=sa
 spring.datasource.password=

-Initial SQL scripts are saved in the root folder "SQL Scripts" of the project.
+Initial SQL scripts are saved in the root folder "SQL Scripts" of the project (when schema.sql and data.sql were saved in resources directory there were some difficulties with foreign keys when trying to delete tables first during the API starting).
 They have to be run in following order then:
 1. create_db.sql - in only create the DMS database
 2. schema.sql - creates tables + keys
 3. data.sql - insert data to DB tables